 Once you enter the actual terminal building, you will find that the Disney Cruise Terminal is sectioned off into different areas and you will want to make sure you take your time when you arrive to familiarize yourself with where you are and where you need to go.

-At this time, you will be given your stateroom keys, lanyards, and a Cruise Navigator that gives you show times, activities on board the ship and other information.
+At this time, you will be given your stateroom key cards, lanyards, and a Cruise Navigator that gives you show times, activities on board the ship and other information.

 You will then wait until your cruise boarding time is called to leave the terminal and get on the ship!

 While you are Waiting to Board the Cruise Ship

 If you have your camera, there will be an opportunity for your family to take a picture with Mickey before boarding.
 This line will form in the center of the terminal.

 There will be plenty of times to pose with Mickey on the ship, so if you don’t have time, don’t worry.
 Mickey is on the ship and there will be MANY times available for you to have your picture taken with everyone’s favorite mouse.

 If you collect Disney Pressed Pennies, there is a Pressed Penny machine in the terminal.
 We loved those pressed pennies and this is the only place where you can get a Disney Cruise pressed penny!